RickStrahl/BlogPosts/2019-08/Visual-Studio-2019.2-and-.NET-3.0-SDK-Projects/VisualStudio20192AndNet30SdkProjects.md

 That's not an improvement!

 ### 3.0 SDK Required!
 The problem in the project above is that it's a .NET SDK project that **requires** the V3.0 SDK as it uses WPF which is part of the Windows platform support that was added in the 3.0 SDK versions.
 This project type doesn't work in older pre-3.0  versions of the SDK.

 So while other .NET Core 2.x projects compile just fine using the defaults, this particular project does not, even though the proper 3.0 Preview SDK is in fact installed.
 This worked before, but now fails.

+The failure is due to a change in Visual Studio that no longer looks at preview SDKs by default.
+So it finds the latest 2.x **release SDKS** but not the 3.0 preview SDKs - by default.
+Hrrmpf.

-### Fix It with global.json - sort of
+### Overriding the SDK used with global.json - sort of
-The solution to SDK versioning problems in projects or Solutions is to use a `global.json` file in the Solution root to **specify a specific version of an SDK** to use with your project.
+The solution to SDK versioning problems in projects or Solutions is to use a `global.json` file in the project or solution root to **specify a specific version of an SDK** to use with your project or solution.

 In there I can specify a specific version of my SDK I want to use for this project/solution: